bjkeller/no-blobby-you-know/README.md

 With blobby.js, the intent is simply to render an already laid-out graph/hypergraph to Canvas, allowing for style (e.g., color) changes.
 Interactivity may come as its needed.

 Like the original Blobby, I'm not trying to detect a bad graph layout.
 Meaning that a vertex might be rendered over top of the blob for a hyperedge that it does not belong to.
-This is a layout issue, which would have to be resolved if users can rearrange the graph.
+This is a layout issue, which would have to be resolved in this code if users are allowed to rearrange the graph.

 ##What you'll need
 The code is written in EcmaScript 6 with Flow annotations.
 At a minimum, you will need **npm** to get started.
+Head over to [node.js](https://nodejs.org) for installation information on installing **node**, which will get you **npm**.
+Once you have it installed, it should be sufficient to run

+    npm install

+to get everything going.

 If you are going to do any coding, you'll also need **flow** (see [flowtype.org](http://flowtype.org))

 ##The code